RaspberryPiFoundation/python-curriculum/en-GB/lessons/Turtle Power/Turtle Power - notes.md

 #Challenges
 + Drawing shapes - use of the turtle commands to draw shapes.
-+ Loopy shapes - using loops to effienently draw geometric shapes.
++ Loopy shapes - using loops to efficiently draw geometric shapes.
 + Drawing patterns - using loops to draw complex patterns.
 + Variables and loops - using calculations and variables in drawing geometric shapes.